 New Haven, CT 06511-8936

 - Ph.D., University of Chicago

-Bonnie A. Weir, Ph.D., University of Chicago, 2012, is a lecturer in Political Science, Research Associate of the MacMillan Center for International and Area Studies, and founding co-Director of the Program on Peace and Development at Yale University.
+Bonnie Weir, Ph.D., University of Chicago, 2012, is a senior lecturer in Political Science, Research Associate of the MacMillan Center for International and Area Studies, and founding co-Director of the Program on Peace and Development at Yale University.
+She is currently serving as Director of Undergraduate Studies for Ethics, Politics, and Economics.
 Her work focuses on political violence and post-conflict politics with an empirical concentration on Northern Ireland.
-She is currently working on a book on the politics of armed groups as well as projects on sectarianism and minority rights.
-Her research is grounded in extensive qualitative fieldwork paired with original spatial and survey experimental data; her work highlights the very personal and local nature of insurgency, counter-insurgency, and societal division.
+She is currently working on survey experimental projects on sectarianism and voting behavior as well as minority rights.
+She recently wrote about the legacy of violence and division in Northern Ireland in “Brexit and A Border Town.”

 - April 11, 2019.
 “Brexit and a Border Town: Troubles Ahead in Northern Ireland?”
 The New York Review of Books.

 - War and Peace in Northern Ireland (PLSC 431/HIST 245J/GLBL 289 - Fall, 2022) - Examination of theoretical and empirical literature in response to questions about the insurgency and uneasy peace in Northern Ireland following the peace agreement of 1998 which formally ended the three-decade long civil conflict known widely as The Troubles and was often lauded as the most successful of its kind in modern history.
 Consideration of how both the conflict and the peace have been messier and arguably more divisive than most outside observers realize.